-If you want to hack a free trip to see the statue, which is what I always did when showing people around NYC, just hop on the Staten Island Ferry, ride it over, hop off and hop right back on as there’s not much to see in Staten Island.
+If you want to hack a free trip to see the statue, which is what I always did when showing people around NYC, just hop on the Staten Island Ferry, ride it over, hop off and hop right back on (as there’s not much to see in Staten Island).
 Roundtrip, it will take you about one hour and will be a nice break from being on your feet so much!

 After you’ve seen the Statue of Liberty, head a bit north to see the 9/11 Memorial, a must for anyone’s New York itinerary.
 It will make you feel quite somber to be in the presence of such tragedy, but it’s absolutely worth the visit and helps you understand what New Yorkers have been through and why they are so resilient.